mic05/SelfHosting/E-Mail server hosting/README.md

 This is supposed to be a general guide to mail server hosting, so we will not go into more detail about setting up a mail server here.

 There are plenty of guides out there, check out some of the mail servers in the [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted#communication---email---complete-solutions) list on github.
+You are well advised to choose a solution which supports [DKIM](#10-dkim-domainkeys-identified-mail) but this is not a must have.

 <span style="text-decoration: underline;">**Please consider the following for the IP address from which your server sends mails:**</span>